Meet Amy Berenson from Compass Coaching

 Oh, and that job description I’d written?
 It perfectly described a life coach!
 Huh!
 I am grateful everyday I’ve found my calling and feel honored to help others find the same.

 What hobbies and interests do you have?
-Well, I live on a sailboat in the summer (well, as often as possible), and you’ll find me gardening, biking, and walking too.
+I sail as often as possible with my husband and friends, and garden, biking, and walk.
 Summer is my favorite season, but I do enjoy the beauty and quiet of fresh fallen snow (though a white sand beach in the Caribbean is far superior).
-A good book, interesting lectures at the Marblehead Historical Society, indoor badminton and meeting new people in coffee shops around town are also fun endeavors.
+A good book, interesting lectures, indoor badminton and meeting new people in and around town are also fun endeavors.

 Interviewed by . . .